tthansel/tthansel.github.io/about.markdown

 Perry, M.A., Provan, M., Tykot, R. H., Appleton, L., **Lieurance, A.J.** (2020).
 Using Dental Enamel to Uncover the Impact of Childhood Diet on Frailty and Mortality in Petra, Jordan. *Journal of Archaeological Science: Reports, 29* [https://doi.org/10.1016/j.jasrep.2019.102181](https://doi.org/10.1016/j.jasrep.2019.102181)

 ### Conference Publications

+Mendenhall, P., **Lieurance, A.J.** (2024).
+Shelf Life: Addressing the "Curation Crisis" through the Use and Reevaluation of Archival Collection Material.
+89<sup>th</sup> Annual Meeting of the Society for American Archaeology, New Orleans, LA

 **Lieurance, A. J.**, Bailey, C., Wissler, A. (2023).
 Complicating Categories: How Historical Documents Can Impact Osteological Interpretations.
 92<sup>nd</sup> Annual Meeting of the American Association of Biological Anthropologists, Reno, NV